MicrosoftDocs/sdk-api/sdk-api-src/content/winnetwk/ns-winnetwk-_netconnectinfostruct.md

 </dl>
 </td>
 <td width="60%">
-If set, the connection is known at some point to be over a medium that is typically slow (for example, a modem using a normal quality phone line).
+The connection is over a medium that is typically slow (for example, over a modem using a normal quality phone line).
+You should not set the WNCON_SLOWLINK bit if the <b>dwSpeed</b> member is set to a nonzero value.

-Providers that return a value in <b>dwSpeed</b> do not have to set this bit.

 </td>
 </tr>